Rhode Island Paralegal Career Guide

 Projected Job Growth

-The US Bureau of Labor Statistics has projected 17% employment growth for paralegals and legal assistants from 2012 to 2022.2 This projected growth is significantly higher than the average growth estimate across all US occupations and the average growth estimate for all other US law-related occupations at 11% over the same period.2 The positive projections for paralegals are based on expectations that as law firms attempt to reduce the cost of legal services, tasks previously allocated to attorneys will shift to less expensive paralegal labor.
+In May 2017, the Bureau of Labor Statistics reported 1,340 paralegals and legal assistants employed in Rhode Island.2 The Bureau of Labor Statistics has projected 15% employment growth for paralegals and legal assistants from 2016 to 2026.3 This projected growth is significantly higher than the average growth estimate across all US occupations (7%) and the average growth estimate for all other US law-related occupations (11%) over the same period.3 The positive projections for paralegals are based on expectations that as law firms attempt to reduce the cost of legal services, tasks previously allocated to attorneys will shift to less expensive paralegal labor.
 Corporations are expected to undergo a similar financially-motivated shift toward internal legal departments.
-The Rhode Island Department of Labor and Training expects Rhode Island paralegal job growth to be similar to the national projections, and has estimated a 15.7% increase in paralegal and legal assistant employment in the state from 2012 to 2022.1 This equates to 198 total openings due to growth over this time period, with a further 173 total openings due to replacement anticipated.1
+Rhode Island paralegal job growth is expected to be similar to the national projections, with an estimated a 14.9% increase in paralegal and legal assistant employment in the state from 2016 to 2026.1 This equates to 190 new positions added due to growth over this time period.1

 Rhode Island Paralegal Salary Outlook

-In May 2014 the US Bureau of Labor Statistics reported 1,120 paralegals and legal assistants employed in Rhode Island.2 The average paralegal salary in Rhode Island was reported at $50,350.2 This annual wage is comparable to the median national wage for paralegals and legal assistants at $48,350.3 Though Rhode Island is a smaller state both in area and population, new positions for paralegals and legal assistants are expected in the coming years, particularly in urban areas.
+The average paralegal salary in Rhode Island was reported at $52,820 in 2017.2 This annual wage is comparable to the median national wage for paralegals and legal assistants at $53,910.2 Though Rhode Island is a smaller state both in area and population, new positions for paralegals and legal assistants are expected in the coming years, particularly in urban areas.
 Overall, the job and salary outlook for paralegals and legal assistants in Rhode Island is positive.

 Rhode Island Paralegal Salary Info By Metro Area